 October 16, 2014 | By Peter Bihr |

 Sounds abstract?
 It’s not!
-To give you a better feeling for the type of projects we do, consider this: We’ve researched smart cities for the German government, and developed policy recommendations to make sure that smart cities work as well for their citizens as their governments.
+To give you a better feeling for the type of projects we do, some recent examples: We’ve researched smart cities for the German government, and developed policy recommendations to make sure that smart cities work as well for citizens as they do for the administration.
 We’ve helped shape the R&D and product roadmap for automotive and electronics companies, and helped global tech companies shape their IoT policy.
 And we’ve provided lots and lots of research and strategic advice to clients across all industries.
-The range includes strategy, research, innovation, policy—often in combination.
+The range includes strategy, research, innovation, and we frequently touch business strategy, product, policy—often in combination.

 We work in English and German.
 Based in Berlin, happy to travel.